APPENDICES

 Treville, son of Florian Mouton and Katherine ____, died in Lafayette Parish "at age 4 mths." in June 1842.
 Was this Florian the same as Jean Florent, son of Jean Frédéric Mouton

 Lessaint or Lessin Mouton married Clémentine Lapointe, place and date urecorded.
 Daughter Marie Félisse was born near Abbeville, Vermilion Parish, in November 1848; Belzire in December 1851, and son Onésime in July 1855.
+They also had a daughter named Azelene.
 Their daughters married into the Morton, probably Mouton, and Thibeaux families.
 Was Lessaint/Lessin Acadian?

 Antoine Mouton married cousin Madeleine Mouton, place and date unrecorded.
 Daughter Mathilde was born near Grand Coteau, St. Landry Parish, in May 1851.